Software Training Institute in Chennai with 100% Placements – SLA Institute

 10. Explain hard-coding.

-When a programmer has to write a report quickly, hard coding is necessary.
-Hard coding is better to avoid as it overrides the database controls in clinical data management.
+When a programmer has to write a report quickly, hard-coding is necessary.
+Hard-coding is better avoided as it overrides the database controls in clinical data management.

 The lab data set consists of SUBJID, week number, standard units, category of lab test, and lab normal and high range of values.
 The purpose of the lab data set is to retrieve the difference in the values of key variables after the drug administration.